A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Problem formulation

-Due to the uncertain nature and volatility of both the uncontrollable DS units and the prosumers demand, there could be a mismatch between the pre-planned supply and demand schedules in the real-time.
+Due to the uncertain nature and volatility of both the uncontrollable \ac{der}s and the prosumers demand, there could be a mismatch between the pre-planned supply and demand schedules in the real-time.
 To balance this mismatch and to participate in the \ac{rtbm}, the aggregator incentivizes the prosumers with personalized prices \cite{yang2017decision} in a centralized way to consume or supply more energy using their controllable \ac{ads} units.

-{In the market model here, the prosumers are the sellers of flexibility and the aggregator is the only buyer.
-Therefore, this market falls in the category of a monopsony market, where the single buyer has the market power over sellers \cite{manning2003monopsony}.
-To incentivize the prosumers to participate in this market, the aggregator deploys a personalized price scheme.
-The advantage of personalized prices over unique prices has been addressed in \cite{tushar2014prioritizing,yang2018model,yang2017framework}.
-It is shown that the personalized price scheme will benefit both the aggregator and prosumers.} Before providing a precise mathematical formulation, we elaborate on some technical notions.
+Before providing a precise mathematical formulation, we elaborate on some technical notions.

 The aggregator is in \textit{up-regulation} if its prosumers' demand is lower than its supply.
 Similarly, the aggregator is in \textit{down-regulation} if the demand is higher than the supply for its prosumers.
 Likewise, the \ac{tso} is in \textit{up-regulation} if the total system demand is lower than the total system generation.
 Otherwise, it is in \textit{down-regulation}.
 Based on these definitions, we distinguish the following four cases: \begin{case} The aggregator and the \ac{tso} both are in up-regulation: \normalfont{The aggregator needs to pay the \ac{tso} to take care of its excess supply or it can incentivize the prosumers with \ac{mchp} to generate less and the prosumers with \ac{hp} to consume more.} \end{case} \begin{case} The aggregator is in up-regulation and the \ac{tso} is in down-regulation: \normalfont{The \ac{tso} pays the aggregator for its excess supply.} \end{case} \begin{case} The aggregator and the \ac{tso} both are in down-regulation: \normalfont{The aggregator needs to pay the \ac{tso} to provide supply or it can incentivize the prosumers with \ac{mchp} to generate more and the prosumers with \ac{hp} to consume less.} \end{case} \begin{case} The aggregator is in down-regulation and the \ac{tso} is in up-regulation: \normalfont{The \ac{tso} pays the aggregator to consume more.} \end{case} In both Case~\ref{cs:2} and Case~\ref{cs:4} the solution for the optimal strategy of the aggregator is trivial: sell the requested flexibility to the \ac{tso}.
 However, in Case~\ref{cs:1} and Case~\ref{cs:3} the aggregator needs to find a trade-off between the possible options for the optimal strategy.
 In the following subsection, we focus on modeling Case~\ref{cs:1} and Case~\ref{cs:3} as a bilevel optimization problem.